sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * DelaunayLoc -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.

+* DatabaseNetCDF -- A NetCDF 4.x interface used to store simulation trajectories compactly

+* eigenMatrixInterface -- a very simple interface to the Eigen package; used to diagonalize the dynamical matrix

 ### Cellular models

 * DelaunayMD -- A core engine that operates as described below in ''Basic idea.''
 Can move particles